Skip to content

 NOTES ABOUT MEAL PLANS:

-A meal plan is included in the Residence cost for dormitory-style rooms of roughly $6,500-$7,500 CAD.
-If a student chooses to live off-campus or in one of our on-campus townhouses or apartments, they may opt in for a meal plan.
+A meal plan is included in the Residence cost for dormitory-style rooms of roughly $6,500-$7,500 CAD (room and meal plan total).
+If a student chooses to live off-campus or in one of our on-campus townhouses or apartments, they may opt to purchase a meal plan.

 Fees are subject to change without notice.